 Poet and translator A. M. Juster has referred to “Casey at the Bat,” as "perhaps the most enduring poem of American popular culture."
 (Its only rival for that distinction, says Juster, is Clement Moore’s 1823 poem, “Twas the Night Before Christmas," or, as it was originally titled, "A Visit from St. Nicholas.")
 While there are other contenders for preeminence among these and 19th-century American poems, there is no contention regarding the current popularity of 19th-century American poets.
 The best loved 19th-century American poet--at least based on recent Google search protocols--is Emily Dickinson.
-Her poem beginning "If I can stop one heart from breaking..." renders over 19 million Google results in the blink of an eye.
+Her poem beginning "If I can stop one heart from breaking..." renders over 19 million Google search results in the blink of an eye.

 Betimes the score stood four to two